jss367/jss367.github.io/_posts/2021-05-02-training-on-unbalanced-datasets.md

 ## Create Model

 OK, now we have to make a model.
-This post isn't about the model so I'm going to make a simple CNN.
+This post doesn’t focus on the model so I’m going to make a simple CNN.

 ```python